JieGroup/GenAI/docs/rag/index.md

    - **Contriever**: Often demonstrates superior performance on various retrieval tasks due to its ability to utilize unlabelled data and adaptively sample training examples.

 ### II.
 Generative Retrieval

 Two limitations of traditional information retrieval:
 - During training, the heterogeneous components in the traditional pipeline are difficult to jointly optimize in an end-to-end way towards a global objective.
 It also leads to errors accumulating and propagating among the sequential components.
 - At the inference stage, it requires a large document index to search over the corpus, leading to significant memory consumption.
 This memory footprint further increases linearly with the corpus size.

+Generative Retrieval is fundamentally different from the long-standing “index-retrieve” paradigm.
+This model-based Information Retrieval system consolidates the indexing, retrieval, and ranking components into a single model, such as a large language model (LLM).
+The model directly generates relevant document identifiers based on a given query, bypassing the need for an explicit retrieval step.
+This approach has the potential to address the limitations of traditional retrieval methods by leveraging the generative capabilities of modern language models.

-The Differentiable Search Index (DSI) framework reflects its approach in the context of generative retrieval through a specific formulation of the objective function.
+The Differentiable Search Index (DSI) is a popular generative retrieval framework that reflects its approach in the context of generative retrieval through a specific formulation of the objective function.
 In the DSI model, the focus is on directly generating relevant document identifiers based on a given query.
-Here’s how this can be expressed mathematically:

 ### Objective Function for Differentiable Search Index (DSI)